at2b/mydyrnd05/content/blog/202306CABritishColumbiaRide.md

     </iframe>
 </div>
 <p>
 The Selkirk Loop motorcycle ride through Nelson, BC is a must-do for any biker who loves twisty roads and stunning scenery.
-The route starts in Creston, BC, and winds its way through the Selkirk Mountains, past Kootenay Lake, and into Nelson.
-Along the way, you'll be treated to some of the best riding in the world, with towering peaks, lush forests, and crystal-clear lakes.

 One of the highlights of the ride is the section along Highway 3A, which is considered to be one of the best motorcycle roads in British Columbia.
-This stretch of road is known for its endless curves and sweeping bends, which will put your skills to the test.
-If you're looking for a challenge, be sure to take the Kootenay Lake Ferry from Balfour to Nelson.
-This 45-minute ferry ride offers stunning views of the lake and the surrounding mountains.
+This stretch of road is known for its endless curves and sweeping bends.
 </p>
 <!-- End ******************** MyMap01 ******************* End -->
 <!-- Start ******************** Item01 ******************** Start -->